nellybutera/alu-higher_level_programming/javascript-warm_up/README.md

 - ran github command "git config core.fileMode true" to stop github from changing my files permissions
 ```

-### To change all file permission at the same time you can run:
+### To change all file permission at the same time you can run in Ubuntu/WSL:

 ```bash
 find . -type f -name "*.js" -exec git update-index --chmod=+x {} \;